Council tax discounts

 When working out your income, councils in England can partly or fully disregard things like child maintenance, fostering payments and charity contributions – see your council's website for its full list.
 Disregarded income should also include any payments you get in relation to Windrush (such as the Windrush Compensation Scheme) and historic child sexual abuse.

-Some MoneySavers have told us they've been able to get the 25% single person discount in addition to reductions / support awarded on the basis of being on a low household income (though you couldn't combine if your bill has already been wiped by 100%).
+Some MoneySavers have told us they've been able to get the 25% single person discount in addition to a low-income reduction.

-If you or your partner are getting the 'guaranteed' part of pension credit, your household could be eligible for a full reduction on your council tax bill.
+If you or your partner are getting the 'guaranteed' part of pension credit, your household could be eligible for a full reduction on your council tax bill of up to 100%.

 Some time ago you mentioned about claiming for pension credit.
 I own my home, no mortgage, I have savings and Premium Bonds.
 I really didn't think I would get anything.
 I did, backdated, and also will not have to pay council tax.
 Many thanks, Martin x